ubc-library-rc/intro-AGOL/content/analyze-data.md

 *8*{: .circle .circle-blue} Select **Custom expression** at the very bottom.
 This will open a window where you can use the Arcade language to build expressions.

-*9*{: .circle .circle-blue} Copy and paste the following expression.
+*9*{: .circle .circle-blue} Copy and paste the following expression in the window.

 ```json
     ($feature.Deaths / ($feature.Deaths + $feature.Recovered) * 100)